GenesisFan64/BadAPRLE-MARS/README.md

 # BadAPRLE-MARS
-Bad Apple with 32X's RLE mode
+A failed attempt at remaking the Bad Apple video using the 32X's RLE video mode